Mookie Betts Player Props: Dodgers vs. Rockies

-The Los Angeles Dodgers and Mookie Betts, who went 1-for-3 last time in action, take on Ryan Feltner and the Colorado Rockies at Dodger Stadium, Monday at 10:10 PM ET.
+After going 1-for-3 in his most recent game, Mookie Betts and the Los Angeles Dodgers face the Colorado Rockies (who will hand the ball to German Marquez) at 10:10 PM ET on Tuesday.

-He had a one-hit performance in his previous game (1-for-3) against the Diamondbacks.
+He had a one-hit showing in his most recent game (1-for-3) against the Diamondbacks.

 Mookie Betts Game Info & Props vs. the Rockies